An immersive live performance installation

 Background to the Chengdu Teahouse Project:

-In July 2015, sound artists Madeleine Flynn and Tim Humphrey, vocalist Carolyn Connors, master Sheng player Wang Zheng-Ting and performance director Felix Ching Ching Ho joined Chamber Made Opera’s Creative Director, Tim Stitz, and Artistic Associate Christie Stott on a residency at the Sichuan Conservatory of Music.
+In July 2015, sound artists Madeleine Flynn and Tim Humphrey, vocalist Carolyn Connors, master Sheng player Wang Zheng-Ting and performance maker Felix Ching Ching Ho joined Chamber Made’s Creative Director, Tim Stitz, and Artistic Associate Christie Stott on a residency at the Sichuan Conservatory of Music.
 There, they joined forces with four local Chinese artists – all current students or recent graduates from the Conservatory – towards developing a collaborative method of composing a new work.
 After two weeks of intensive artistic sharing and musical exploration, the residency concluded with an impromptu performance in a teahouse on Chengdu’s Narrow Alley as well as an open workshop/rehearsal in the beautiful bamboo-rich Wangjianglou Park.

 In 2016 the team continued its collaboration with the Sichuan Conservatory further developing the work via intensive workshop periods with Australian artists and a short rehearsal and development period in Chengdu.
 The specifics of the work began to take shape and Between 8 and 9 is the piece that has emerged from this extensive research and development.